danieljjb/kq-kayak-tours/README.md

 <img src="/docs/tours-icon-hover.png">

-* When the user hovers over an icon it changes color which increases the attractiveness of the website
+* When the user hovers over an icon it changes color which increases the attractiveness of the website.

 <img src="/docs/tours-section-phone.png">